LocalCoinIS/how.bitshares.works/docs/resources/faq.rst

 You need to allow LocalCoin app to use your PC's internet connection, otherwise you will not be able to use LocalCoin blockchain.

 8. I got message from `@LocalCoinAirdropBot <https://t.me/LocalCoinAirdropBot>`_: "A user you invited just completed the registration process.
-You got +10 LLC!"
-But no balance is credited to me, why?
+You got +10 LLC!" but no balance is credited to me, why?
 =================
 `@LocalCoinAirdropBot <https://t.me/LocalCoinAirdropBot>`_ refreshed every 6 hours, you just need to wait